rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.template.markdown

 A while ago I created a [poster](/writing/creating-rlmeta-poster/index.html) to showcase RLMeta.
-To be able to finish the poster, I had to stop polishing RLMeta and put the source code on a poster.
+To be able to finish the poster, I had to stop coding on RLMeta and put the source code on a poster.
 That was difficult because I felt the need for it to be perfect.
 Eventually I did stop polishing, and left a few items unresolved.